Aliases for SNX27 Gene

 External Ids for SNX27 Gene

 This gene encodes a member of the sorting nexin family, a diverse group of cytoplasmic and membrane-associated proteins involved in endocytosis of plasma membrane receptors and protein trafficking through these compartments.
 All members of this protein family contain a phosphoinositide binding domain (PX domain).
 A highly similar protein in mouse is responsible for the specific recruitment of an isoform of serotonin 5-hydroxytryptamine 4 receptor into early endosomes, suggesting the analogous role for the human protein. [provided by RefSeq, Jul 2008]

 GeneCards Summary for SNX27 Gene

 SNX27 (Sorting Nexin Family Member 27) is a Protein Coding gene.
-GO annotations related to this gene include phosphatidylinositol-3-phosphate binding.
+GO annotations related to this gene include phosphatidylinositol binding and phosphatidylinositol-3-phosphate binding.
 An important paralog of this gene is SNX17.

 UniProtKB/Swiss-Prot for SNX27 Gene